mujasoft/NaturalCommitLint/README.md

 ![Status](https://img.shields.io/badge/Linting-AI--Powered-success)

-AI-powered commit message linter with customizable rules.
+A commit linter that uses natural language rules enforced by an LLM.

+Unlike regex-based linters, it’s customizable without code and can plug directly into CI/CD pipelines.

 ## Demo